SailSlick/desktop-vacation/doc/API/syncing.md

 ## Image Syncing

 - For each image uploaded:
-  - Add image to GridFS
+  - Add image to FS
     - Grab ID of existing images (with the same hash)
-    - Increment/set ref counter
+    - Increment/set ref counter of image-fs doc
   - Add image to our collection
     - Save metadata, owner, hash, etc here
-    - Set ref counter to 1
+    - Set ref counter to 1 in image doc
   - Add id to the response id array
 - Return array of serverside ids to the client

 ## Gallery Syncing

 - Add gallery to our collection
-- Increment ref counter
 - For each image added/removed:
   - Increase/decrease its ref counter
-- For each subgallery added/removed:
-  - Increase/decrease its ref counter

 ## Image Unsyncing

-- Decrement ref counter
-- If ref counter is 0:
 - Remove from collection
-  - Decrement ref counter in GridFS
+- Decrement ref counter in FS
-  - If GridFS ref counter is 0:
+- If FS ref counter is 0:
-    - Remove from GridFS too
+  - Remove from FS too

 ## Gallery Unsyncing